Federal Loan Repayment

 New York University participates in the William D. Ford Federal Direct Student Loan Program.* The information in this section applies only to Federal Direct Loans that you may have borrowed as a student at NYU Stern, or at another school that also participated in the Direct Lending Program.

 If you had borrowed loans under the Federal Family Education Loan (FFEL) Program* as an undergraduate or graduate student at a different institution, please contact the specific lender you chose.
-Please note that you may view your entire federal loan history, including current lenders, on the National Student Loan Data System.
+Please note that you may view your entire federal loan history, including current lenders, on the Federal Student Aid website.

 Repaying Your Federal Loans